 Ingredients: Moisture-focused, but not Byrdie-clean

 One of my favorite things about Tatcha is they formulate their makeup with a skincare-first mindset.
 Here, this means the inclusion of their signature Hadasei-3 complex, a blend of green tea, algae, and akita rice.
 Green tea is rich in antioxidants that have been shown to have a photo-protective and sebum-reducing effect when applied topically.
 Marine algae has been linked to improving hyperpigmentation.
 It’s also rich in polysaccharides, an ingredient proven to retain large amounts of water.
-Akita rice rounds out the trio with nourishing properties; applied to skin, rice has been shown to exhibit antioxidative qualities.
+Akita rice rounds out the trio with nourishing properties; applied to skin, rice is meant to exhibit antioxidative qualities.

 This primer is non-comedogenic and formulated without parabens, synthetic fragrances, mineral oil, sulfate detergents, phthalates, urea, DEA, or TEA.
 However, it doesn’t meet Byrdie’s Clean Beauty Pledge due to the inclusion of PEGs (polyethylene glycol).
 PEGs are on our list because the process of making them includes ethoxylation, which produces 1,4-dioxane as a byproduct, a potentially carcinogenic ingredient according to the National Toxicology Program.
-However, they can be considered safe for cosmetic use if the contaminants have been stripped.
+However, they can likely be considered safe for cosmetic use if the contaminants have been stripped.
 We reached out to Tatcha to confirm this, and here's what the brand had to say: "The PEG materials in our formula are safe for use and do not contain contaminants—they are rated as low risk (1-3) on the EWG chemical rating system."

 The Feel: Like liquified silk